Sport psychology: Goal setting

 Goal setting is the process of systematically planning ways to achieve specific accomplishments within a certain amount of time.
 Research suggests that goals should be specific, measurable, difficult but attainable, time-based, written down, and a combination of short-term and long-term goals.
 A meta-analysis of goal setting in sport suggests that when compared to setting no goals or "do your best" goals, setting the above types of goals is an effective method for improving performance.
 According to Dr. Eva V. Monsma, short-term goals should be used to help achieve long-term goals.
-Dr. Monsma also states that it is important to "set goals in positive terms by focusing on behaviors that should be present rather than those that should be absent."
+Monsma also states that it is important to "set goals in positive terms by focusing on behaviors that should be present rather than those that should be absent."
 Each long-term goal should also have a series of short-term goals that progress in difficulty.
 For instance, short-term goals should progress from those that are easy to achieve to those that are more challenging.
 Having challenging short-term goals will remove the repetitiveness of easy goals and will give one an edge when striving for their long-term goals.
 There are three major types of goals within sport psychology: outcome goals, performance goals, and process goals.